sankalp1999/3rdSem-Data-Structures-Lab/README.md

 ## Some thoughts - CP related
 - They will also act as foundation if you want to do competitive programming.
 CP and interview prep are different.
 Try reading about that difference.
   The type of questions in coding rounds are similar to what you do in labs.
 They are going to be more fun and logical (and difficult).
 CP is more mathematical and algorithm/implementation based.
 The topics also vary.
-You can get a better idea by ofcourse doing a bit both of them or by reading on this.
+You can get a better idea by ofcourse doing a bit both of them or by reading.

 ### Tackling some misconceptions

   **You don't need to do Competitive programming to clear coding rounds/interviews** but those who are good at CP or even have some experience find it easier to prepare for coding interviews.
 Basically, for coding interviews, you practice those questions that are more relevant there....
+Google, Microsoft only care     about you clearing their [interview](https://qr.ae/pNssEu).

   **Just start solving problems!!** Learn required DS and algo on the go.
 Mostly, it's about raw thinking in the initial stage.
 You will find a lot of problems      where you don't need to know any algorithm or specific data structure.